Jake Burger Player Props: White Sox vs. Red Sox

-The Chicago White Sox and Jake Burger (.436 slugging percentage over his past 10 games, including three homers), take on starting pitcher Brayan Bello and the Boston Red Sox at Guaranteed Rate Field, Friday at 8:10 PM ET.
+Jake Burger -- with an on-base percentage of .190 in his past 10 games, 85 points lower than his season-long percentage -- will be in action for the Chicago White Sox against the Boston Red Sox, with James Paxton on the mound, on June 24 at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Rangers.
+In his previous game he had a hitless performance (0-for-4) against the Red Sox.

 Jake Burger Game Info & Props vs. the Red Sox